micmonay/simconnect/README.md

 # Golang SimConnect binding

-<span style="color:red">This library is in developement and I have write little documentation.
-Please considerate this library as a testing version.</span>
+_This library is in developement and I have write little documentation.
+Please considerate this library as a testing version._

 ## Example how to use my library
 ```go